warpdotdev/docs/appearance/transparency-and-blurring.md

 ## What is it

-Warp supports settings transparency and blurring effects for displayed.
+Warp supports settings opacity ( transparency ) and blurring effects for displayed windows.
 This can help with seeing any other tasks or processes behind the terminal window.

 ## How to use it